 If a course is being offered on a fee-for-service basis, the price will be displayed as part of the course details.
 More information may also be available under the fee details section for your course.

 Courses are offered on a fee-for-service basis in accordance with the Fee for Service Policy.

 Fees for additional subsidised qualifications and courses

 As the State's public provider TAFE NSW provides training and services for specific groups to meet government priorities outside the Smart and Skilled fee arrangements.
 Courses are offered across the key programs of:

 Click here for more information on the 2016 student fees for these courses.

 Australian Aboriginal and Torres Strait Islander students are eligible to be exempt from paying the Smart and Skilled student fee if they live or work in NSW or live at identified postcodes which border NSW.

-Students who live or work in NSW and who receive a disability support pension and students with a disability (clients of a Teacher/Consultant for students with a disability or a specialist professional) are exempt from paying the Smart and Skilled student fee for one qualification enrolment per year (and are eligible to pay the relevant concession fee for each subsequent course enrolment (up to Certificate IV) in that year).
+Students who live or work in NSW and who receive a disability support pension and students with a disability (clients of a Teacher/Consultant for students with a disability or a specialist professional) are exempt from paying the Smart and Skilled student fee.

-To complete your enrolment, you will need to fill in the 2015 TAFE NSW Fee Exemption application form.
+To complete your enrolment, you may need to fill in the 2016 TAFE NSW Fee Exemption application form.
 Contact or go to your chosen college.
 Your eligibility for a fee exemption is determined at time of enrolment.